AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

 - :ada:`'Machine_Rounds` is an attribute that indicates whether rounding is used when the result of a fixed-point operation is inexact.

-- :ada:`Machine_Overflows` is an attribute that indicates whether a :ada:`Constraint_Error` is raised when a fixed-point operation with that type produces an overflow or divide-by-zero.
+- :ada:`'Machine_Overflows` is an attribute that indicates whether a :ada:`Constraint_Error` is raised when a fixed-point operation with that type produces an overflow or divide-by-zero.